vectara/vectara-docs/www/docs/api-reference/indexing-apis/core_indexing.md

 capabilities of the platform.
 It is reserved for advanced use cases and normal users should use the [Standard API](indexing).

-## Full Definition
+## Full Low-level Indexing Definition

 The full definition of the gRPC interface is covered below.

-### Service
+### Low-level Indexing Service

 The indexing service operates by accepting individual documents or messages to be indexed.
 In a short period of time, generally a few minutes, the new content will become available in the search index.

-The definition of the service is shown below.
+The following shows the definition of the service:

 ```protobuf